 On 30 April this deadline was pushed back by six months in response to COVID-19, resulting in the new deadline of September 2021.
 Whilst the FCA has stated that, though no enforcement action will be taken against business until after the new deadline, businesses shall be required to demonstrate they are making progress towards their new obligations.

-Payment providers and banks are the ones legally required to enforce SCA, and so they will be liable for any fines.
+Payment providers and banks are the ones legally required to enforce Strong Customer Authentication, and so they will be liable for any fines.
 In extreme cases, their licenses could be revoked.
 But businesses that make online sales aren’t off the hook.
-Failure to comply with SCA requirements will see more transactions declined, lost sales, and frustrated customers.
+Failure to comply with it will see more transactions declined, lost sales, and frustrated customers.

 No. There are a number of exemptions.
 We explain these in this follow-up article.